azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 **Standard Metadata**

 - `Abstract`: Brief description of the data source
-- `Spatial Coverage`: Specify the geographic extent of your study.
-This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
+- `Spatial Coverage`: Chicago, IL
-- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Resolution`: Census tracts
-- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
+- `Spatial Reference System`: EPSG:32616
-- `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
+- `Temporal Coverage`: 2017-2021
-- `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
+- `Temporal Resolution`: N/A
-- `Lineage`: Describe and/or cite data sources and/or methodological steps used to create this data source
+- `Lineage`: Retrieved using the Tidycensus R package
-- `Distribution`: Describe how the data is distributed, including any persistent identifier (e.g. DOI) or URL for data access
+- `Distribution`: Distributed by the US Census Bureau
 - `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
 - `Data Quality`: Quality unknown
 - `Variables`: For each variable, enter the following information.
 If you have two or more variables per data source, you may want to present this information in table form (shown below)